 - Craft Smart (in Metallic Sapphire, Metallic Amethyst, and Metallic Aquamarine)

 - Floetrol Flood

 Whoever first said “go big or go home” wasn’t creating their first poured painting.
 This is practice, so pick up a few inexpensive canvas panels, keep the sizes small (4×6, 5×7, etc).

 This way you won’t waste paint, you’ll have multiple canvases to work with, and you won’t worry about trying to cover the sides of a stretched canvas.
 Remember, this is just practice.

 You don’t need to spend a fortune, especially when just starting out.
-Here are eight tips for pouring on a budget:
+For more in depth info on supplies check out our acrylic pouring supplies guide, but for the basics here are eight tips for pouring on a budget:

 You will want a good white such as Artist Loft Titanium White, but for all other colors you can go with the inexpensive brands like FolkArt, Sargent, DecoArt, Craft Smart, or Basics by Liquitex.

 Do you need a torch?
 My personal opinion is no, not if you have good eyesight; and absolutely yes if your vision is poor.
 The torch is to remove bubbles under the paint, and you can’t remove them if you can’t see them.
 You can use a toothpick, paperclip, pin, skewer, or anything else with a tiny tip you may have on hand to pop bubbles—again, only if you can see them.

 Start with inexpensive canvas panels, which are simply canvas over cardboard.
 Canvases stretched over a wood frame can be pricey and may even seem intimidating when first starting out.

 You don’t need a turntable, specialty stirs or forms, silicone or even a specific room for your painting.
 You can get by with disposable gloves, paper cups, popsicle sticks and either a torch or sharp object to pop bubbles.